apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="Apollo">Apollo</h2>

 An open-source implementation of GraphQL that helps you manage data between the cloud and your UI.
-The Apollo platform is pluggable into your existing architecture and features production-ready tooling across the stack ([Server](https://www.apollographql.com/docs/apollo-server/getting-started.html), [Client](https://www.apollographql.com/docs/react/), and [Engine](https://www.apollographql.com/docs/engine/)).
+The Apollo platform is pluggable into your existing architecture and features production-ready tooling that helps you scale GraphQL across your organization ([Server](https://www.apollographql.com/docs/apollo-server/getting-started.html), [Client](https://www.apollographql.com/docs/react/), and [Engine](https://www.apollographql.com/docs/engine/)).

 <h2 id="automatic-persisted-queries">Automatic Persisted Queries (APQ) </h2>